 Survival Kit Giveaways – Many companies have decided that emergency preparedness is so important that they have chosen to give each employee a survival kit to keep at work.
 This shows your employees how truly committed you are to their safety and how valuable they are.

-Your company logo can be silk-screened on to a customized survival kit and given away at fairs or for the holidays.
+Your company logo can be silk-screened on to custom emergency kits and given away at fairs or for the holidays.
 New employees can be given a kit on their first day of work.

 Personal Workplace Disaster Supplies